onap/policy-parent/docs/xacml/xacml.rst

 Guard Policy Types
 ==================
 These Policy Types are used by Control Loop Drools Engine to support guarding of Control Loops during runtime control loop execution.
-NOTE: For Dublin, these policy types are not TOSCA compliant but rather a simple variation of the Casablanca legacy guard policy.
+NOTE: For El Alto, these policy types are not TOSCA compliant but rather a simple variation of the Casablanca legacy guard policy.

 .. csv-table::
    :header: "Policy Type", "Action", "Description"